The secret to building applications that users love? Test, test, and test again.

 Purpose

-Your team tests the application according to your test plan, using the
+Your team tests the application according to your test plan, using the environments, scripts, and cases created in previous steps.
+This identifies any defects that need to be corrected before the application is shipped.

 Activities

-Your team executes and maintains test scripts, documents the test results, and
+Your team executes and maintains test scripts, documents the test results, and logs any defects the tests identify in the Requirements Traceability Matrix.

 Once the developers have addressed these defects, you'll retest the defect fixes and repeat as needed until all defects are closed.